escottalexander/stablecoin-challenge/README.md

 Now that we have implemented all the core functionality of our stablecoin system, let's see how it behaves in a simulated market environment.
 The `yarn simulate` script will run several automated bots that simulate different market participants.

-We will focus on the borrowing aspect.
+At first, we will focus on the borrowing aspect.
 These bot accounts each have a slow trickle of unlimited funds and they want to use it to get leveraged exposure to ETH.
 They will deposit collateral, then mint some MyUSD.
 After that they will take their newly minted MyUSD and swap it for more ETH.
-This will drive the price of MyUSD down since the only market participants are dumping it in favor of ETH.
+This will drive the price of MyUSD down since the *only* market participants are dumping it in favor of ETH.

 ### 🚀 Running the Simulation:

 1. Make sure your local network is running (`yarn chain`)
-2. Deploy your contracts (`yarn deploy --reset`)
+2. Deploy your contracts (`yarn deploy --reset`) or at least set the borrow rate back to 0
 3. Run the simulation:
 ```sh
 yarn simulate